-Today we’re going to discuss everything there is to know about this psychological phenomenon and how to overcome imposter syndrome and be a confident entrepreneur.
+We’ll discuss everything there is to know about this psychological phenomenon.
+We’ll also cover how to overcome imposter syndrome and become a more confident entrepreneur.

 What is imposter syndrome?

-The term imposter syndrome was first developed back in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.
-Their research studied high-achieving women and how they felt in the workplace.
-The term they used initially was “imposter phenomenon.”
+Clance and Imes’s research studied high-achieving women and how they felt in the workplace.

-- Attributing your success to external factors, such as luck or divine power
+- Attribute your success to external factors, such as luck or divine power

-- Fear of not living up to other people’s expectations
+- Fear not living up to other people’s expectations

-- Fear of being found out as a fraud
+- Feel like you’ll be found out as a fraud

-People who deal with imposter syndrome usually tend to overwork themselves and always be over-prepared.
-This is caused by the anxiety of performing poorly or not being good enough in the workspace.
+People with imposter syndrome usually tend to overwork themselves and over-prepare for everything.
+They tend to have anxiety about performing poorly or not being good enough in the workspace.

-It’s a serious issue many successful and ambitious people suffer with, and it might be hard to deal with on your own.
-But before we look into how to overcome imposter syndrome, we have to understand why do entrepreneurs suffer from it in the first place.
+It’s a serious issue many successful and ambitious people suffer from, and it might be hard to deal with on your own.
+Before we look into how to overcome imposter syndrome, we have to understand who suffers from it in the first place.

-There are various different reasons why entrepreneurs might suffer from imposter syndrome.
-For women, people of color, and other minorities, imposter syndrome can manifest due to the workspace and society as a whole constructed to exclude people like them.
+There are various reasons why entrepreneurs might suffer from imposter syndrome.
+For women, people of color, and other minorities, imposter syndrome can manifest due to the workspace and society as a whole.
+Historically, they haven’t been welcoming, and in some cases, they are even constructed to exclude people from certain backgrounds.

 The latest statistics show that women entrepreneurs own only 36% of small businesses worldwide.
 Furthermore, the same statistics explain that there is a difference in what average business loan can women and men get—women usually get $5,000 less when borrowing to start a business.

-Such numbers reveal that it’s harder for women entrepreneurs to start a business.
-It could prompt the feeling of “I’m not supposed to be here,” which is one of the signs of an imposter syndrome.
+Numbers reveal that it’s harder for women entrepreneurs to start a business.
+If there aren’t many examples of business leaders that are like you, it can feel like “I’m not supposed to be here,” which is one of the signs of imposter syndrome.

 Tackle imposter syndrome and go towards your next profitable course idea.
 We have a “course idea worksheet” to help you through it.